OpenAPI Proxy MCP server

-The OpenAPI MCP Server enables searching and exploring OpenAPI specifications through oapis.org for Claude and Cursor.
-It works by identifying the OpenAPI you need, requesting a simplified summary, and determining which endpoints you need with clear explanations of how they work.
+The OpenAPI MCP Server enables searching and exploring OpenAPI specifications through oapis.org for Claude and Cursor AI assistants.
+It works by identifying the OpenAPI specification you need, requesting a simple language summary, and determining which endpoints you need with detailed explanations of how they work.

 npx -y @smithery/cli install @janwilmake/openapi-mcp-server --client claude

-When you ask these questions, Claude will use the MCP server to:
+When you ask Claude about an API, the MCP server will:

 To add this MCP server to Claude Code, run this command in your terminal: